-Incidents of students possessing weapons or replicas of weapons will be reported to the student's parent/guardian and will be reported to local law enforcement officers.
+Incidents students of possessing weapons or replicas of weapons will be reported to the student's parent/quardian and will be reported to enforcement local law officers.
 Appropriate disciplinary and/or legal action will be taken against the students who possess the weapons and with students who assist in any way.
 Any student violating this policy is subject to suspension and may be expelled from school.